tedee-com/tedee-api-doc/docs/source/howtos/get-and-sync-locks.rst

 .. warning::

-    You shouldn't run this endpoints more than once every 10 seconds.
+    You shouldn't run these endpoints more than once every 10 seconds.

-The response from this endpoint contains the following information for each lock:
+The response from these endpoints contains the following information for each lock:

 * **id** - id of lock
 * **isConnected** - whether the lock is connected to the bridge